gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 If the route is nested under an authentication boundary, don't forget to either mark the route as [hoisted](#register-an-hoisted-route) or to [nest the route](#register-nested-routes-under-an-existing-route) under a public parent.

 !!!info
 A `$visibility` hint only takes effect if your application is using the [useIsRouteMatchProtected](../routing/useIsRouteMatchProtected.md) hook.
-!!!

-!!!info
 When no `$visibility` hint is provided, a route is considered `protected`.
 !!!

 ### Register a named route